On this page:

 Where possible, the Victorian Government will seek to apply the Victorian Transmission Investment Framework reforms to existing projects.
 For example, the Renewable Energy Zone Community Benefits Plan.

-Progress of Regulatory Investment Test for Transmission (RIT-T) in Victoria
+Progress of regulatory investment tests for transmission (RIT-T) in Victoria

-VicGrid will be responsible for coordinating the planning, procurement and development of transmission infrastructure prioritised in the optimal development pathway.
-The passage of the National Electricity (Victoria) Amendment (VicGrid – Stage 2 Reform) Bill 2025 in the Victorian Parliament allows VicGrid to plan and procure transmission augmentations effectively.
+VicGrid is responsible for coordinating the planning, procurement and development of transmission infrastructure in Victoria.
+The passage of the National Electricity (Victoria) Amendment (VicGrid – Stage 2 Reform) Bill 2025 allows VicGrid to plan and procure transmission augmentations effectively.
+Responsibility for conducting regulatory investment tests for augmenting the Victorian declared shared network now sits with VicGrid.